BestTimesToVisit.com Logo

 culture

 Dress modestly, especially when visiting religious sites.
 Shoulders and knees should be covered.
-This is a sign of respect and helps you blend in better.
-Women might consider wearing a scarf to cover their hair when entering certain holy places.
+This shows respect for local customs and avoids any unintentional offense.
+Women might consider a headscarf for certain places.

 food